russell-n/oldape/documentation/source/user/configuration_file.rst

 The Teardown Options
 --------------------

-I think you get the idea for these sections -- `teardown_test` gets run after each `execute_test` and `operation_teardown` gets run once per configuration file.
+I think you get the idea for these sections -- `teardown_test` gets run after each `execute_test` and `operation_teardown` gets run after everything else is done.

 The Leftover Options
 ~~~~~~~~~~~~~~~~~~~~

-There ar also some remaining options in the `[TEST]` section that don't declare components:
+There are also some remaining options in the `[TEST]` section that don't declare components:

    * `output_folder`